 Here are three good use cases for air quality data in fitness that will serve as a breath of fresh air to runners and fitness lovers worldwide:

 1. Optimize Running Routes in Real-Time Based on Air Quality

 With real-time and hyperlocal air quality data now widely available, running apps and fitness wearables can inform users of the current air quality while they exercise outdoors.

-People make time out of their busy schedule to go for a run.
-But if pollution is highest during their normal running time, it’s having an adverse effect on their health, and they know it.
+People make time out of their busy schedules to go for a run.
+But if pollution is highest during their normal running time, it could be having an adverse effect on their health, and they know it.

-It’s important to help runners plan around pollution.
-Technology using air pollution forecasting can make it easy for runners to know when and where they should exercise.
-Health and fitness apps integrating forecasting can gain immediate advantage over competing tools, and boost their user satisfaction and loyalty.
+For this reason, we believe many runners will start planning their runs around pollution levels, in a similar way to how they might check the weather before heading out.
+Technology that uses air pollution forecasting can make it easy for runners to know when and where they should exercise.
+Health and fitness apps integrating this type of forecasting can gain an immediate advantage over competing tools, and boost their user satisfaction and loyalty.

 More and more fitness tools now provide running reports, whether on a daily, weekly, or monthly basis.
-These reports are typically either an email, a push notification, or a whole section in the user interface.
+These reports can be delivered either by email, alert, push notifications or a whole section in the user interface.